 We were polite but reserved.
 She was more fond of him.
-But he gradually drifted away from
+But he gradually

-he was a war correspondent during World War II.
-I was wondering if she
+from Hawaii when he was a war correspondent during World War II.
+I was

-than I was.
+sort of thing than I was.
 When mother died my sister kept most of her things,

 including the family records.
 There were just a couple of pieces of furniture

 that I wanted.
 Uncle Eddie, who is now gone too, has all the books and